inxunxa/UM4RS/README.md

 ```

-If you need (really want) to asign the ID values, we recommend working with creating/updating entities this way:
+If you need (really want) to assign the ID values, we recommend working with creating/updating entities this way:

 ```
     using (var db = new ModelORM())